jeremycherfas/user/pages/02.about/blog.md

 In essence, I see myself as a translator.
 I speak Science, and I speak English, and I work hard to make the two understand one another.

 It’s possible I can help you.
-Why not <a href="#form">contact me</a> and let's see if we can come to some sort of arrangement?
+Why not <a href="#contact">contact me</a> and let's see if we can come to some sort of arrangement?

 Mostly, I like to help people tell their stories.
 I’m a biologist by training and by inclination, and my main joy is applying that to food and the agriculture and industries that supply it.
 I also have side interests in economics and many other things.